MichaeltheCoder7/OML_GPT/README.md

 9. **Query History**\
 As a user, I want to view recent searches.
 ### Sprint
-#### Sprint 1: Project Initialization and System Design(week 2-week 3)
+#### Sprint 1: Project Initialization and System Design
 * Objective: Set the foundation for the project.
-* Tasks(Done):
+* Tasks(Completed):
   * Define the project goal.
   * Determine role arrangements and tasks for each role.
-  * Create the initial product backlog.
+  * Set up frontend and backend development environment.
+  * Design the frontend interface and user flow.
+  * Design the backend architecture, including ChatGPT integration and SPARQL query generator.

-#### Sprint 2: Frontend and Backend Development (week 4 - week 8)
+#### Sprint 2: Frontend and Backend Development
-* Objective: Begin frontend development.
+* Objective: Begin frontend and backend development.
 * Tasks(Completed):
-  * Part1 (week4 - week 6)
-    * Set up the frontend development environment.
-    * Draw front-end UI diagram
+    * Implement basic components and pages.
-    * Implement the chat interface.
+    * Implement page navigation logic.
-  * Part2 (week7 - week 8)
     * Enhance the UI design.
+    * Set up the server, knowledge base, and database.
-    * Implement the UI for displaying the results.
+    * Implement API for the backend.
-    * Create components for displaying the status.
+    * Implement SPARQL query generation and result generation.
+    * Implement user register and login.
+    * Setup CI/CD.

-#### Sprint 3: Debugging & Optimization (week 7 - week 9)
+#### Sprint 3: Debugging & Optimization
 * Objective:Focus on debugging, optimizing, and refining the existing system
 * Tasks(Completed):
   * Review and prioritize existing issues and bugs reported during testing and user feedback.
   * Debug and Resolve Issues
   * Optimization Strategies, Code Review and Refactoring
-  * User Acceptance Testing
+  * Optimize frontend design.
+  * Start frontend and backend testing.
+  * Connect frontend to backend API.

-#### Sprint 4: Testing, Finalization and Deployment(week9)
+#### Sprint 4: Testing, Finalization and Deployment
 * Objective: Test and refine the system.
 * Tasks(Completed):
-  * Implement and perform unit tests for tasks module
+  * Continue to implement and perform unit tests for tasks module
-  * Implement and perform unit tests for process_query
+  * Continue to implement and perform unit tests for process_query
-  * Optimize frontend design.
   * Gather feedback from initial user testing.
   * Finalize all development tasks.
   * Conduct system testing.
-  * Prepare deployment environment.
+  * Prepare deployment environment with CI/CD.